Tuesday of the Fifteenth Week in Ordinary Time

 - The Goal is Repentance: The goal of all of Jesus’ signs is to bring about a change of heart.
 Even in the Old Testament, the signs and wonders worked by Yahweh were intended to elicit a response of faith and trust from Israel.
 The danger for Israel, as for Jesus’ listeners and for us, is to become accustomed to these signs and to demand more signs, thus losing sight of their purpose – a redirection of our life from self-centeredness to Christ-centeredness.
 Like Herod, we want to be dazzled by Jesus’ miracles, but we do not want to change our lives.
 Jesus never works a miracle in order to impress, but only to convert a heart back to God or to bring it into deeper union with God.

 - Reward or Punishment: We can learn a great deal from this strong phrase: Firstly, that we will be judged for our actions and our omissions; secondly, that judgment from God has varying degrees.
 Since God sees and knows perfectly, the judgment will be objective; those who knew less will be judged less strictly.
 In other words, Sodom, Tyre and Sidon will indeed be judged, but according to natural law and not according to Christian faith, which they did not have access to at the time.
-Finally, this Gospel allows us to contemplate the eternal reward that is reserved for us.
-As the Catechism of the Catholic Church teaches, in number 1025: “To live in heave is ‘to be with Christ.’
-The elect live ‘in Christ,’ but they retain, or rather find, their true identity, their own name.
-‘For life is to be with Christ; where Christ is, there is life, there is the kingdom.'”
+Finally, but not exhaustively, we can deduce that there will be different gradations in heaven and hell according to how well our actions corresponded to what we knew to be true and good.
+This knowledge should stimulate us to be more generous with God and more centered on things that are above.
+Our Lord will handsomely reward our smallest good deed.

 Conversation with Christ: Dear Lord, open my eyes to the constant workings of your grace in my life.
 Never allow me to become complacent or to undervalue the tremendous gift of faith in my life.
 Thank you for reminding me of the importance of my daily decisions.
 Mother Most Pure, make my heart only for Jesus.